 Affiliate Marketing (AM) is basically a performance based model where 3rd parties are driving sales for Brand / Retailers.
 The key players are:

-- Merchant: Brand / Retailer / Advertiser trying to sell a product or service.
+- Merchant: Brand / Retailer / Merchant trying to sell a product or service.

 - Affiliate Network: Basically a marketplace / middle-man connecting Merchants and Publishers, listing the offers from Merchant for the Publishers to choose from, tracking clicks/referrals and sales achieved and managing all payments.